jbenno/course_entrepreneurship/README.md

 #### Day 11 Introduction to the businessplan
 Formulating a business plan for the startup: Gross income, cost-of-goods, marketing, operations, cash flow and cash burn, etc. Valuation

-#### Days 12 and 13 Studio class: businessplan and pitch deck Developing a businessplan and a full pitch deck
+#### Days 12 and 13 Studio class Businessplan and pitch deck
-D
+Developing a businessplan and a full pitch deck
-#### ay 14 Final presentation
+#### Day 14 Final presentation
 The interactive media startup